|AACI Jerusalem Programs & Activities

 “Cartisiya” now available – pay for 12 classes, get one free!
 Call AACI at 02-566-1181

 Find your balance at AACI with Nacy Harel!
 Almost everyone can do Tai Chi;

 it is done in slow motion with little joint stress, cleansing and rejuvenating the body and mind.
 Using flowing movements, a Tai Chi session moves through positions for strength and balance to integrate mind and body.
 Please wear loose clothing.

-Feldenkrais for Healthy Backs and Joints
+Feldenkrais for Healthy Necks, Shoulders and Back

 taught by Shoshanna Lederman

 Increase strength and flexibility and reduce aches and pains